 Market organization

-The 2014 Trade Competition and Consumer Protection Proclamation No. 813/2013 includes objectives such as promoting commercial activities and protecting the business community from anti-competitive practices.
-The law identifies abuse of dominance, anti-competitive agreements, mergers that have a significant adverse impact on competition and acts of unfair competition as anti-competitive practices.
-It also includes various provisions to protect consumers, such as warranties, accurate and sufficient information, and the right to obtain a replacement for defective goods.
+The primary framework governing anti-competitive processes is the Trade Competition and Consumer Protection Proclamation No. 813/2013.
+The law identifies abuse of dominance, anti-competitive agreements, mergers that have a significant adverse impact on competition, and acts of unfair competition as anti-competitive practices.
+The Ministry of Trade and Regional Integration is the main regulatory body in Ethiopia.
+The ministry has the power to investigate competition or consumer protection cases, either upon receipt of complaints or on its own initiative.
+The law also includes various provisions to protect consumers, such as warranties, the requirement to provide accurate and sufficient information, and the right to obtain a replacement for defective goods.

 Ethiopia is a member of the International Competition Network (ICN) and the Common Market of Eastern and Southern Africa (COMESA).
-As part of an effort to promote economic integration, COMESA adopted a competition law regime, establishing the joint Competition Commission in Malawi to address anti-competitive business practices and exert control over mergers.
+As part of an effort to promote economic integration, COMESA has adopted a competition law regime and established the joint Competition Commission in Malawi to address anti-competitive business practices and exercise control over mergers.

-Despite the legal competition framework, there are strong anti-competitive practices in the country.
+Despite the presence of a legal framework for competition, there are strong anti-competitive practices in the country.
 The government has blamed middlemen and brokers for market irregularities.
-The law is not effectively implemented.
+The law is not implemented effectively.
 Regional governments lack a clear mandate to enforce anti-competitive trade laws due to the lack of decentralization.
-Additionally, the authority does not include representation of the private sector or other stakeholders, including consumers.
+Additionally, the authority lacks representation from the private sector or other stakeholders, including consumers.

 Competition policy

 In 2018, the prime minister pledged to open the economy to foreigners.
-Although some reforms are currently being implemented, the Ethiopian market is not fully liberalized for foreign trade yet.
-Some areas of the market have tariff limitations and access restrictions.
+Although some reforms are being implemented, the Ethiopian market has not yet been fully liberalized for foreign trade.
+Some areas of the market have tariff limits and access restrictions.
 The government is reforming the trade system to open the market to foreign investors and expedite exports.
 According to the World Bank, Ethiopia’s trade-to-GDP ratio, which is the sum of exports and imports of goods and services measured as a share of GDP, was 24.3% in 2021.
-Ethiopia primarily exports coffee and oily seeds and imports refined petroleum, wheat and medicines.
+Ethiopia’s main exports are coffee and oilseeds, while its biggest imports are refined petroleum, wheat and medicines.

 Ethiopia is a member of the Intergovernmental Authority on Development (IGAD) and the Common Market for Eastern and Southern Africa (COMESA).
-In March 2019, Ethiopia signed and ratified the African Continental Free Trade Agreement.
-Additionally, the country has established special economic zones that provide tax incentives and customs duties exemptions to investors.
-In August 2022, Ethiopia launched its first free trade zone in Dire Dawa.
-This initiative is expected to improve trade competitiveness and efficiency, reduce logistics time and costs, attract more foreign direct investment, and promote urbanization and industrialization.
-The Ministry of Transport and Logistics has proposed plans to build similar free trade zones in other parts of the country.
-The Council of Ministers ratified the first national special economic zone policy during its 11th extraordinary meeting to expand free trade zones in Ethiopia.
-At the end of 2022, the Ministry of Finance finalized the drafting of the free trade zone incentive regulations.
-Establishing free trade zones is one of the initiatives outlined in the government’s 10-year development plan.
+In March 2019, Ethiopia signed and ratified the African Continental Free Trade Area (AfCFTA).
+To attract investment, the country has established special economic zones offering tax incentives and customs duty exemptions.
+In August 2022, Ethiopia launched its first free trade zone in Dire Dawa, aiming to enhance trade competitiveness, reduce logistics costs, attract foreign direct investment, and promote industrialization and urbanization.
+The Ministry of Transport and Logistics has proposed expanding free trade zones across the country.
+The Council of Ministers ratified Ethiopia’s first national special economic zone policy during its 11th extraordinary meeting.
+By the end of 2022, the Ministry of Finance finalized regulations for free trade zone incentives.
+These initiatives align with Ethiopia’s 10-year development plan to boost economic growth and trade efficiency.

 Liberalization of foreign trade